Mallik-G/wikipedia-spark/README.md

-# Ranking Programming Languages In English Wikipedia
+# Ranking Programming Languages On English Wikipedia

 This repo contains the code solution for a programming assignment from the Coursera course on [Big Data Analysis with Scala and Spark](https://www.coursera.org/learn/scala-spark-big-data/home/info).
 Passed all [unit tests](src/test/scala/wikipedia/WikipediaSuite.scala).
 My results are shown in the top section and the rest of the questions are answered inline.